The wonders of the highlands by campervan

 Day 9 - Isle of Skye – Fort William / Glencoe

 Bye bye the Isle of Skye !
-This morning we left for the mainland by ferry from Armadale to Mallaig.
+This morning we head to the mainland by ferry from Armadale to Mallaig.
 Then on to Glencoe and Fort William.
 On the way, the landscapes are already fantastic.
 The mountains follow one another behind the windows and give all its relief to the panorama.
-Then you arrive at Glencoe, whose mountains were carved by glaciers and volcanic explosions centuries ago.
+Then you arrive at Glencoe, whose mountains were carved by glaciers and volcanic explosions millions of years ago.
 These landforms of ice and fire form beautiful landscapes, worthy of the most beautiful postcards.
 Be sure to visit the Glencoe Visitor Center or the Glencoe Folk Museum to learn more about the terrible massacre that took place here in 1692 against the MacDonald clan.
-For the next two evenings, you can set up your van at Glencoe or Fort William.
-In Glencoe, you can sleep next to a cosy pub in the middle of the countryside, or else near Fort William, you can sleep in the Nevis Valley, between the Ben Nevis and the Mamores in the middle of the mountains!
+Two nights in Glencoe/Fort William area.

 Day 10 - Fort William